-Even with detailed preparation and a great business plan in place, it can be hard to make headway with your independent business if people don’t know who you are or what services you offer.
+You may have written a great business plan, but it can be hard to make headway with if people don’t know who you are or what services you offer.
 For some, self-promotion may seem like a daunting task, but think of it as enabling your business to take that next important step.

 Think of your professional website as your primary online business presence.
 Not only is a website a helpful communication tool, but it is also a platform where you can promote your skills, showcase your work, and generate new leads.